brandonramirez/grunt-jsonlint/README.md

 The default reporter is called `exception` since it simply relays the raw exception.

-# Roadmap

-The underlying jsonlint library has many features not yet exposed.
-Each of these would be valuable in grunt.

-* Schema validation

 # Running tests

 Unit tests are provided for automated regression testing.
 The easiest way